In the News

 Head shot of Yazmin M. Crespo-Claudio

-Yazmín M. Crespo Claudio has been appointed an American Association of University Women Fellow for the 2023-2024 year.
+Yazmín M. Crespo Claudio was appointed an American Association of University Women Fellow for the 2023-2024 year.
 Yazmín’s dissertation is titled: Counter-narratives of Architecture: pedagogies, practices, and participation in Latin America and the Caribbean, 1970-2020.

 The American Association of University Women (AAUW) is a non-profit organization that advances equity for women and girls through advocacy, education, and research.
 They have published hundreds of research reports, from an 1885 paper disproving a prevailing myth that college impairs a woman’s fertility to, most recently, a study documenting the economic impact of workplace sexual harassment.
 We have supported the academic achievements of many thousands of scholars, from scientist Marie Curie, the first woman to win a Nobel Prize, to astronaut Judith Resnik, the second woman in travel in space.